 The Reserve homes have wonderful curb appeal, with the siding varying from different types of brick to stone facades and some combinations of different materials.

 The interiors vary significantly, but as a whole are elegant but very functional, open and spacious.
 Over the years, owners have remodeled and renovated different homes so that all of them will have their own feel.

-But many truly embody the feel of a high end estate home.
-There are large master suites with large walk in closet and dressing areas, large master bathrooms, gourmet kitchens with expansive eat in areas.
+But most homes here truly embody the feel of a high end estate home.
+There are large owner’s suites with large walk in closet and dressing areas, large primary bathrooms and gourmet kitchens with expansive eat in areas.